 At this time Annette Claiborne (Inger Stevens) the governor’s daughter comes to the sale.
-It is not long before you see that her and Lafitte are deeply in love.
-He also mention that he does not attack American ships because of her.
+It is not long before you see that she and Lafitte are deeply in love.
+He also mentions that he does not attack American ships because of her.
 Governor Claiborne (E.G. Marshall) comes to arrest Lafitte with the tax collector.
 As the troops approach the pirate fade into the swamps and get ready to resist.
-Lafitte stands up to governor.
+Lafitte stands up to the governor.

 Back at the docks the American ship the Corinthian is getting ready to sail while Captain Brown ( Robert F. Simon ) engages in drunken brawls.
 He sees the gold chest get loaded on the Corinthian And gets ideas.
 Madame Sul-Te-Wan tries to sell him a long life charm.
 The cabin boy Migs and his dog sound the visitors off the ship.

 Annette comes down and finds her sister Marie ready to sail away to get married.
 Marie mentions that she has taken Annette’s new dress to get married in and their dead mother’s locket.

 Because of the war, the captains are coming in without cargo.
 They want a captains council to choose a new leader.
 Scipio (Sir Lancelot) reads from the American Declaration of Independence.
 Bonnie Brown rages on Annette and said her father has gone after the Corinthian.